-NN Group holds the capital buffers for the Group companies.
-Therefore after a 1-in-200 adverse event NN Schade is dependent on recapitalisation from NN Group to continue as a going concern after a shock.
+After a 1-in-200 adverse event shock NN Schade is dependent on recapitalisation from NN Group to continue as a going concern.
 The tax recoverability test of NN Schade is performed on this basis.

 The total recoverable deferred tax amount in a Solvency II environment may come from various sources and includes both recoverability from items that never impact taxable profits and reverse over time as well as sources of profits and losses that would emerge in a Solvency II environment or a Solvency II environment after a SCR-type shock would have occurred.
 The recoverability is therefore based on an estimation of the total taxable results (including both income and expenses) that is expected to arise in a Solvency II environment after the shock.
 The sources of recoverability include all components of the estimated future taxable results, irrespective whether these are income (profit) or expense (loss).